 During the search, investigators reportedly confiscated over 1 pound of marijuana, approximately 385 Xanax pills, about $6,500 in cash, and numerous paraphernalia items involved in drug distribution activities.
 Police say that the marijuana was already packaged for sale when they arrived at the scene, providing additional evidence to support the State’s contention that Slutsky had possession of the drugs with intent to distribute them.

-On the other hand, the degree of the charges for prescription drug distribution are determined by the number of pills or units associated with the alleged crime.
+On the other hand, the degree of the charges for prescription drug distribution is determined by the number of pills or units associated with the alleged crime.
 Under N.J.S.A.
-2C:35-10.5, an offense involving an amount of 100 units/pills or more is considered a second degree crime, which is punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison, as well as a fine of up to $300,000.
+2C:35-10.5, an offense involving an amount of 100 units/pills or more is considered a second-degree crime, which is punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison, as well as a fine of up to $300,000.

 For additional information related to this case, view the Monmouth County Police, Fire & EMS Facebook Page